gcallah/indras_net/docs/epidemics.md

 -Increased to 5 (+3): Slightly more deaths.
 -Increased to 10 (+8): Despite number of contagious jumping up, no significant changes to overall healthy or dead populatin.

+Current planned changes:
+-Decrease base density to 0.20
+-Increase immune period to 40.
+-Increase infectious period to 5.
+-Death rate decreased to 0.04.
+-Social Distancing increased to 3.
+-Infection distance increased to 2.
+-Increased percent of people wearing masks to 75.